Supreme Court won't hear challenge to Mississippi's Jim Crow-era ban on voting after some felonies

 Attorneys from the Mississippi Center for Justice filed a lawsuit in 2017 to challenge the disenfranchising provisions, arguing that authors of the state's constitution showed racist intent when they chose which felonies would cause people to lose their voting rights.
 The lawsuit did not challenge the disenfranchisement for conviction of murder or rape.

 To regain voting rights in Mississippi now, a person convicted of a disenfranchising crime must receive a governor’s pardon or must win permission from two-thirds of the state House and Senate.
-Legislators in recent years have restored voting rights for only a few people.
+Legislators in recent years have restored voting rights for only a few people who have completed their prison time.

 “We are extremely disappointed in the Supreme Court’s failure to review the case and eliminate this post-Reconstruction vestige of white supremacy from Mississippi’s constitution and Mississippi’s elections," Rob McDuff, the Mississippi Center for Justice attorney who filed the case, said in a statement Friday.